I. ZOONOSES AND INFECTIOUS DISEASES

 Tribal population is considered as the most vulnerable section by way of exploitation through socio-cultural changes coupled with environmental factors.
-A survey was conducted to explore the impact of animal husbandry schemes in the improvement of nutritional status of tribal clusters located in and around Wayanad (*Dr. Senthil Murugan S.; Major Advisor: Dr. Prejit).
+A survey conducted to explore the impact of animal husbandry schemes in the improvement of nutritional status of tribal clusters located in and around Wayanad suggested for an in-depth study to expedite the overall improvement of the tribal livelihood (*Dr. Senthil Murugan S.; Major Advisor: Dr. Prejit).

 Dental caries of bacterial etiology results in pain and difficulty in chewing.
 In a school-based survey conducted at Kadur, Karnataka to explore the prevalence and factors of dental caries revealed that the children 6 to 10 years have higher incidence rate compared to 11 to 14 years; motivated mothers and their educational status maintain the occurrence of dental caries in their children.
 The occurrence of caries was found to be higher in children of low-economic status (*Dr. Gopala Krishna T.J.; Major Advisor: Dr. Prejit).

 Mobile phones, particularly, smart phones, have become an integral part of our life style.
 Often, Veterinarians handle their phones during the clinics and while handling clinical samples in the laboratory.
-A study conducted to determine the occurrence of microbial contamination by molecular as well as conventional methods concluded that Veterinarians are at risk in acquiring zoonotic diseases when using their mobile phones while attending cases and while working with clinical samples.
+A study conducted to determine the occurrence of microbial contamination (S. aureus and E. coli) by molecular as well as conventional methods concluded that Veterinarians must avoid using their mobile phones while attending to cases and while working with clinical samples.
 Further, it was suggested that all precautions including thorough washing of hands after handling mobile phones before consuming food should be taken care (*Dr. Nikhil Sanjay Rao; Collaborating Centre: COHEART, Pookode; Major Advisor: Dr. Prejit).

 In order to detect virulent typical enteroaggregative E. coli strains based on their virulence plasmid and aggregative adherence fimbria, an accurate and reliable duplex PCR was devised (*Dr. Deepthi Vijay; Collaborating Centre: Department of Veterinary Public Health, COVAS, Mannuthy; Major Advisor: Dr. C. Latha)

 Human-animal conflict, especially wildlife, is increasing in the recent past due to the greater resilience and adaptability of wild animals in face of their attenuating habitats.
-The surveys, interviews and group discussions conducted at Wayanad revealed that majority of the people belonging to the agrarian community in the study area has developed ways to co-exist with wild animals and has a high tolerance towards wildlife.
-Further, factors like clean air, water, fertile soil, medical and education facilities keep them deep rooted to the land. (*Dr. Thara V.R.; Major Advisor: Dr. Maya S.).
+The surveys, interviews and group discussions conducted at Wayanad revealed that majority of the people belonging to the agrarian community in the study area has a high tolerance towards wildlife.
+Further, factors like clean air, water, fertile soil, medical and education facilities keep them deep rooted to the land (*Dr. Thara V.R.; Major Advisor: Dr. Maya S.).